oldfritter/upmp/README.md

-A simple upmp ruby gem, without unnecessary magic or wraper, it's directly facing how upmp api works.
+A simple upmp ruby gem, without unnecessary magic or wrapper, it's directly facing how upmp api works.

 This gem is just for mobile payment of UnionPay.